renchap/graphs-on-rails/README.md

 Feel free to contribute to the project.
 Please fork it, create a ticket describing what you want to do on [GitHub](http://github.com/renchap/graphs-on-rails/issues) and send a pull request when the job is done.

+## Licence

+Graphs on Rails is released under the MIT Licence.
+You can find the terms of the MIT licence in the MIT-LICENCE file included with the source code.

 ## Credits

 * Renaud Chaput (renchap)